-The menstrual cycle is individual to every woman.
-What is ‘normal’ for one may not be ‘normal’ for another.
-However, periods can disturb a woman’s lifestyle and cause severe anxiety.
-They may be notably heavy and/or prolonged (menorrhagia) or irregular.
-Some women may also bleed between their periods (intermenstrual bleeding) or after sexual intercourse (postcoital bleeding).
-These require further investigation by a qualified gynaecologist.
+The menstrual cycle is individual to every woman – what is ‘normal’ for one may not be ‘normal’ for another.
+However, recurrent period problems can disturb a woman’s lifestyle and cause severe anxiety.

 Menorrhagia is the official medical term for periods which are abnormally heavy or prolonged.
 Although heavy menstrual bleeding is a common concern, most women don’t experience such severe cramping and blood loss that they can’t maintain normal activities during their period.

-- Vaginal bleeding that soaks through at least sanitary pad or tampon every hour over several consecutive hours
+- Vaginal bleeding that soaks through at least one sanitary pad or tampon every hour, over several consecutive hours

 - Needing to use double sanitary protection

 - Needing to wake up during the night to change sanitary protection

 - Bleeding longer than a week

 - Restriction on daily activities due to a heavy menstrual flow